OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 No. The proxy ID should only be used in cases where a patient does not have an Ontario health card number.
 Patients with an Ontario health card number are required to provide this to the pharmacy so that a claim for reimbursement through the HNS can be submitted.

-As per the Executive Officer notice, individuals 55 years of age and older as of the day of vaccination or any time in 2021 are eligible for COVID-19 vaccine administration at the pharmacy.
+Any patient who meets the eligibility criteria as outlined in the Executive Officer Notice titled “Administration of the Publicly Funded COVID-19 Vaccines in Ontario Pharmacies – Eligibility” are eligible to receive COVID-19 vaccine through participating pharmacies.
 There is no requirement for pharmacies to validate the address of a patient to determine eligibility.
-However, on March 14, 2021, the Ministry further clarified that it is expected that pharmacies would be focusing on vaccinating their own patients and local community.
+However, please note that on March 14, 2021, the Ministry had indicated that it is expected that pharmacies would be focusing on vaccinating their own patients and local community.
 Pharmacies should use their judgement to support providing vaccinations to those within their region.

 Administration of Vaccine